vidurj/parser-adaptation/README.md

 ## Contact

-For questions, contact the first author of the paper TODO.
+For questions, contact the first author of the paper [Extending a Parser to Distant Domains Using a Few Dozen Partially Annotated Examples](http://arxiv.org/abs/1805.06556).

 ## Citation

 If you use this software for research, please cite our paper as follows:

 ```
-TODO
+@InProceedings{Joshi-2018-ParserExtension,
+  author    = {Joshi, Vidur and Peters, Matthew and Hopkins, Mark},
+  title     = {Extending a Parser to Distant Domains Using a Few Dozen Partially Annotated Examples},
+  booktitle = {Proceedings of the 56th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers)},
+  month     = {July},
+  year      = {2018},
+  address   = {Melbourne, Australia},
+  publisher = {Association for Computational Linguistics},
+}
 ```